juergs/ESPEasy_BME680_TVOC/README.md

 6. Reconnect to your WiFi and enter IP adress shown on previous screen    <br>

 <h2>Contribution</h2>
-Every Contribution to this repository will be highly appreciated!
+Every Contribution to this repository will be highly appreciated! <br>
 Don't fear to create pull requests which enhance or fix the library as ultimatly you are going to help everybody.